the-sandf/Data-Marketplace/Contracts/Sample_Decentralized_Data_Marketplace_Contract/README.md

 - **buyDataAsset:** Allows a buyer to purchase the asset by sending the required Ether.
 - **getDataAsset:** Retrieves the details of a data asset.
 - **removeFromSale:** Allows the owner to remove their data asset from the marketplace.

+## Usage

+### Data Creation

+A user creates a data asset by providing a name, description, and data hash.
+The owner is automatically set to the user who creates the asset.

+### Selling Data

+The owner can set a price and put the data asset up for sale.

+### Buying Data

+Any user can buy the data asset by sending the required Ether, which is transferred to the original owner.